canonical/rockcraft/docs/explanation/chisel.rst

-Using the analogy of a tool to carve and cut stone, Chisel is used in Rockcraft to sculpt minimal collections of files that only include what is needed for the ROCK to function properly.
+Using the analogy of a tool to carve and cut stone, Chisel is used in Rockcraft to sculpt minimal collections of files that only include what is needed for the rock to function properly.

 See :ref:`how_to_use_chisel` for information about using the tool.